mcastl/Python-Challenge/README.md

 Project is: _finished_, _subject to improvement_.

 ## Inspiration
-Project based on Data Analytics BootCamp Homeworks
+Project based on Data Analytics BootCamp homeworks.
+It is the first of many efforts for me to learn Python, and for pursuing my greater goal of becoming a Data Scientist.